-Dr Agbakoba's trail into the legal parlour has always been one worthy of encomium.
-He has proven himself a polymath as his knowledge spans across a wide range of subjects and topics which he has deployed on several occasions to tackle complex legal issues.
-He is an alumnus of the University of Nigeria Nsukka (1973–1977) and the London School of Economics and Political Science (1979–1980).
-He is a Senior Advocate of Nigeria (equivalent of Queen's Counsel).
+Dr Agbakoba is the senior partner and head of the arbitration and ADR practice group in Olisa Agbakoba Legal (OAL).
+He is an alumnus of the University of Nigeria Nsukka and the London School of Economics and Political Science.
+He is a Senior Advocate of Nigeria (the equivalent of Queen's Counsel).

 Dr Agbakoba is one of Nigeria’s leading experts in arbitration and has presided over several complex cases.
 He is the brain behind the first law firm-annexed arbitration/mediation centre in Lagos (Nigeria), the OAL Arbitration and Mediation Centre.
 He has showcased his brilliance as counsel and as arbitrator in major national and cross-border disputes relating to aviation (airport terminal concessions); vessel charters; maritime collisions; oil wells and rigs; telecoms; and housing development and construction.